 Talk about overkill: A ThunderBolt port's 10Gbps data transfer rates are enought dump an entire DVD's worth of data in seconds, or back up a full Terabyte drive in a few minutes..
 AND drive an LCD display at high resolution at the same time, while you're chatting on a ThunderBolt high-definition web cam at 1080 resolution - and still have bandwith to spare on just ONE of it's DUAL-CHANNEL capabilities.
 Mind-blowing to say the least.
 Welcome to the future, today.

 Copper ThunderBolt Now - Optical 'LightPeak' Later

 10Gbps is just the starting point for ThunderBolt over copper connections.
-It's anticipated to scale upward in speeds - and eventually become an OPTICAL bus using optic fiber rather than error and interference-prone copper wiring.
+It's begun to scale upward in speeds to the 20Gbps 2nd-generation ThunderBolt 2 interface - and eventually become an OPTICAL bus using optic fiber rather than error and interference-prone copper wiring.
 Both will coexist.
 However copper has the advantage of being able to carry power as well as data for external ThunderBolt accessories that need additional power to operate - or for recharging.